 Kissing someone who happens to be stood under sprig of mistletoe is seen as tradition popularize in Victorian England.
 However even this relatively modern tradition has much more ancient echoes in that Mistletoe bears its fruit around time of Winter Solstice and its suppose mythical ability to heal and increase fertility.

-A hint of Mistletoe’s integration from pagan ceremonies into Christmas tradition is said that mistletoe plant use to be tree and its wood was use to make cross on which Jesus was crucified.
+A hint of Mistletoe’s integration from pagan ceremonies into this tradition is said that mistletoe plant use to be tree and its wood was use to make cross on which Jesus was crucified.
 After Crucifixion, plant shrivelled to became parasitic vine we know today.

-As mentioned earlier, tradition of singing of songs can traced back to pagan festivals before advent of Christmas.
+As mentioned earlier, tradition of singing of songs can traced back to pagan festivals before advent of this day.
 Indeed, word carol derived from Greek word “choraulein” which meant “an ancient circle dance performed to flute music.”

 As carols were already establish custom, early Christians made shrew decision to integrate Christian songs into tradition rather than ban singing.
 Most new Christian Carols were written in Latin which was by middle ages.
 A language only used by church thus reducing popularity of custom.
 However, Carols receive an injection of popularity when St. Francis of Assisi started his Nativity Plays in Italy in 1223.
 It included songs written in local people’s language.

 The tradition of ‘Modern’ Carol singing flourish in England.
 Known as Wassailing, it was chance for peasants to get some much need charity from their feudal lords.
 This singing for money developed in custom involving travelling musicians who would visit wealthy homes, singing in hope of receiving money food or gifts in return.

 There was short interruption in 1647 when Puritans come to power after English Civil War.
-The Puritans under leadership of Oliver Cromwell, disapproved of celebration of Christmas.
-There was even fine of up to five shillings for anyone caught singing Christmas carols.
+The Puritans under leadership of Oliver Cromwell, disapproved of celebration.
+There was even fine of up to five shillings for anyone caught singing carols.
 When King Charles II came back to throne in 1660, public singing of Christmas carols was permit again.

 Should you visit Pakistan during this season, some activities and events you might want to attend include: